zfedoran/helium/README.md

 How do I use this library?

 **A:** This library exposes animation content, it is up to you to decide how to use this content.
-An example is provided (See the ExampleModelClass class).
+An example is provided (See the [ExampleModelClass](https://github.com/zfedoran/Helium-Animation-Library/blob/master/helium/helium/examplemodel.cs)).

 What types of animations does the library support?